JulianCedric/the-lessen-plan-com-frontend/README.md

 The Lessen Plan

     App Overview:

-WHAT IS TheLessenPlan?
+        What is TheLessenPlan?
         TheLessenPlan is an app that helps users build the habits they need to get the results they want.

+        How does it work?
+            1. User is shown a list of *25 good habits.

+--
+Footnote:

+*This list of 25 good habits comes from books on this top, such as 7 Habits of Highly Effective People /Stephen R. Covey/, 6 High Performance Habits /Brendon Burchard/, etc.

+--
 PREMISE:
 Everybody wants a transformation, right?